Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 And thank you so much for your support.

-Now, Dave explains the Triptych Club better than anyone.
+Now, Dave explains the TripDitch Club better than anyone.

-And now they're going to be enshrined in greatness and also locked inside
+and now they're going to be enthrined in greatness and also locked inside this club forever.

 Because we've got everything you could ever imagine.